Taming the monsters: Helping children deal with their fears

 Try not to reinforce the fear by being scared yourself.
 Any sign that you may be worried about a situation can send a fearful child into a panic.

-Limit your child’s exposure to media that may create fears or make them even worse including TV, movies, video games, Internet, and even printed materials.
-You can also help teach children good media habits, which will help them know the difference between what’s real and what’s not.
+Limit your child’s exposure to media that may create fears or make them worse including TV, movies, video games, websites, and even printed materials.
+You can also teach children good media habits, which will help them know the difference between what’s real and what’s not.

 What are phobias?